Indicia-Team/support_files/Elasticsearch/README.md

   * Rename the downloaded file to taxa.csv and replace the file in Elasticsearch/data in your working folder.

-To update the taxon-paths.csv file with a fresh copy of the data, repeat the steps above for the prepare-taxon-paths.sql file, saving the results as taxon-paths.csv.
+To update the taxon-paths.yml file with a fresh copy of the data, repeat the steps above for the prepare-taxon-paths.sql file, saving the results as taxon-paths.yml.

+#### Prepare the lookup for location data

+* Open the queries/prepare-locations-lookup.sql file in pgAdmin, connecting to an Indicia database that has the UKSI dataset loaded.
+* Search and replace <indexed_location_type_ids> with a comma separated list of location type IDs that are indexed.
+* Repeat the steps described above to save a file called locations.yml in your working folder's Elasticsearch/data folder.

 #### Prepare the Logstash configuration file (JDBC access)